sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 patch.
 A newer CoSWID tag for that patch can be generated and the tag-version value incremented to indicate that the data has been updated.

-- corpus (label 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
+- corpus (index 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
 Installable software includes a installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
 If not provided the default value MUST be considered "false".

-- patch (label 9): A boolean value that indicates if the tag identifies and describes an installed patch which has made incremental changes to a software component installed on a computing device.
+- patch (index 9): A boolean value that indicates if the tag identifies and describes an installed patch which has made incremental changes to a software component installed on a computing device.
 Typically, an installed patch has made a set of file modifications to pre-installed software, and does not alter the version number or the descriptive metadata of an installed software component.
 If a CoSWID tag is for a patch, the patch item MUST be set to "true".
 If not provided the default value MUST be considered "false".

-- supplemental (label 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
+- supplemental (index 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
 Tags using this item help to ensure that primary and patch tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata for a software component.
 If a CoSWID tag is a supplemental tag, the supplemental item MUST be set to "true".
 If not provided the default value MUST be considered "false".

-- swid-name (label 1): This textual item provides the software component name as it would typically be referenced.
+- swid-name (index 1): This textual item provides the software component name as it would typically be referenced.
 For example, what would be seen in the add/remove software dialog in an operating system, or what is specified as the name of a packaged software component or a patch identifier name.

-- software-version (label 13): A textual value representing the specific release or development version of the software component.
+- software-version (index 13): A textual value representing the specific release or development version of the software component.

-- version-scheme (label 14): An 8-bit integer or textual value representing the versioning scheme used for the software-version item.
+- version-scheme (index 14): An 8-bit integer or textual value representing the versioning scheme used for the software-version item.
 If an integer value is used it MUST be a value from the SWID/CoSWID Version Schema Values Registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.

-- media (label 10): This text value is a hint to the tag consumer to understand what this tag applies to.
+- media (index 10): This text value is a hint to the tag consumer to understand what this tag applies to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).

-- software-meta (label 5): An open-ended map of key/value data pairs.
+- software-meta (index 5): An open-ended map of key/value data pairs.
 A number of predefined keys can be used within this item providing for common usage and semantics across the industry.
 The data definition of this entry allows for any additional attribute to be included, though it is recommended that industry norms for new attributes are defined and followed to the degree possible.
 Described in {{model-software-meta}}.

-- entity (label 2): Provides information about one or more organizations related to the CoSWID tag or the software component referenced by this
+- entity (index 2): Provides information about one or more organizations related to the CoSWID tag or the software component referenced by this
 CoSWID tag.
 Described in {{model-entity}}.

-- link (label 4): Provides a means to establish relationship arcs between the tag and another items.
+- link (index 4): Provides a means to establish relationship arcs between the tag and another items.
 A given link can be used to establish the relationship between tags or to reference another resource that is related to the
 CoSWID tag, e.g.
 vulnerability database association, ROLIE feed {{-rolie}}, MUD resource {{-mud}}, software download location, etc).
 This is modeled after the HTML "link" element.
 Described in {{model-link}}.

-- payload (label 6): This item represents the software artifacts that compose the target software.
+- payload (index 6): This item represents the software artifacts that compose the target software.
 For example, the files included with an installer for a corpus tag or installed on an endpoint when the software component is installed for a primary or patch tag.
 Note that the payload can represent a superset of the software artifacts installed.
 Based on user selections at install time, an installation might not include every artifact that could be created or executed on the endpoint when the software component is installed (i.e. if a particular optional sub-component is not installed, the files associated with that software component might be included in payload, but not installed on the endpoint).
 Described in {{model-payload}}.

-- evidence-entry (label 3): This item is used to provide results from a scan of a system where software that does not have a CoSWID tag is discovered.
+- evidence (index 3): This item is used to provide results from a scan of a system where software that does not have a CoSWID tag is discovered.
 In such a case, a CoSWID tag can be created by the discovery process when the endpoint is scanned.
 This item represents evidence for why software is believed to be installed on the endpoint.
 Described in {{model-evidence}}.

-- $$coswid-extension: This CDDL socket is used to add new information structures to the concise-swid-tag group model.
+- $$coswid-extension: This CDDL socket is used to add new information structures to the concise-swid-tag root map.
 See {{model-extension}}.

 ##  concise-swid-tag Co-constraints